 Q: How long does it take to prepare for the IELTS to achieve a 6.5 band?

 A: The preparation time varies depending on your current language proficiency.
-On average, candidates dedicate 6-8 weeks with regular practice and focused study.
+On average, candidates dedicate 6-8 weeks to regular practice and focused study.

 Q: What is the minimum score required in each section to achieve a 6.5 band?